UH Mānoa Awards - 2016

-The University of Hawaiʻi at Mānoa Chancellor’s Award for Outstanding Service honors Mānoa staff members who demonstrate outstanding work performance, service and leadership.
-Criteria include record of competence and efficiency, exceptional contribution in the attainment of program objectives, creative solutions to difficult problems, integrity and dedication to the mission of a program.
+The University of Hawaiʻi at Mānoa Chancellor’s Award for Outstanding Service Award honors Mānoa staff members who demonstrate outstanding work performance, service and leadership.
+Criteria include record of competence and efficiency, exceptional contribution in the attainment of program objectives, creative solutions to difficult problems, integrity and dedication to the mission of the program.

-Mary Occhipinti (Buildings and Grounds)
+Kimberley Ching (Buildings and Grounds)

-Gayle Nagasako (Civil Service)
+Susan Hasegawa (Civil Service)